siddhant230/federated_rag/readme.md

 • **Option A: Using Git**

-Navigate to your `SyftBox/apis/` directory and clone the Voting API repository:
+Navigate to your `SyftBox/apis/` directory and clone the Fed-RAG API repository:

 ```bash
 cd ~/Desktop/SyftBox/apis